-25.3 European Union (EU) and other matched funding
+25.3 Other matched funding

-Any such project requires the approval of the appropriate officer prior to any commitment being entered into.
-Such approval shall be dependent upon the relevant head of department being able to demonstrate that eligible matching funds are available and that the project is financially viable by the application of the College's costing and pricing policy.
-The Director for Sales is responsible for submitting bids for funding, subject to approval by the Principal and the Corporation where appropriate; and where successful, for submitting income claims.

-Individual applications for funds in excess of £500,000 shall be the subject of a report by the Principal to the Corporation which will set out, amongst other things, the potential risks generated by the project.

-If the College sub-contracts such work to external providers, the relevant head of department shall ensure that:

-- this is on the basis of a written contract which allows for full audit access to detailed records - appropriate monitoring procedures are in place to ensure that the outputs are achieved, and the provision is of suitable quality - payments are only made against detailed invoices.
+- Any such project requires the approval of the appropriate officer prior to any commitment being entered into. - Such approval shall be dependent upon the relevant head of department being able to demonstrate that eligible matching funds are available and that the project is financially viable by the application of the College's costing and pricing policy. - The VP for Business Development is responsible for submitting bids for funding, subject to approval by the Principal and the Corporation where appropriate; and where successful, for submitting income claims. - Individual applications for funds in excess of £500,000 shall be the subject of a report by the Principal to the Corporation which will set out, amongst other things, the potential risks generated by the project. - If the College sub-contracts such work to external providers, the relevant head of department shall ensure that: - this is on the basis of a written contract which allows for full audit access to detailed records - appropriate monitoring procedures are in place to ensure that the outputs are achieved and the provision of suitable quality, and - payments are only made against detailed invoices.